 There is a critical difference between Gar Stazi and Roan Fel.
 Gar Stazi acts mean at times because he is trying to save the Galactic Alliance, as well as try to help as many people outside the group as he can.
 Roan Fel acts mean at times because he is trying to save his portion of the Empire, and he is also a Knight Templar combined with an It's All About Me attitude.
 Gar Stazi not only survives the war, but he becomes a member of the Galactic Federation Triumvirate.
 Roan Fel crosses the Moral Event Horizon and gets killed off.

 The Good, the Bad, and the Evil: Now in Star Wars.
 The Empire is split into Darth Krayt's empire (the evil) and Roan Fel's empire (dictatorial but not really evil).

 For that matter, although they're definitely the most "good" faction in the series (save perhaps for the Jedi) it's hard to see many traces of a functional democracy left in Admiral Stazi's Galactic Alliance Remnant (by way of comparison, even in the days of the Rebellion, Admiral Ackbar was subordinate to civilian leaders such as Mon Mothma).

-Heel Face Turn: A large portion of the Galactic Empire is now joining the ranks of the good guys.
+Heel-Face Turn: A large portion of the Galactic Empire are now joining the ranks of the good guys.

 Would you believe the Hutts get this treatment?